developerasun/myDocumentBox-tool/myJavascript/frontEnd/myReact/readme.md

 ```

 ##### useEffect
-useEffect lets you perform side effects(listed below) in function components.
-By default, <bold>it runs both after the first render and after every update</bold>.
+useEffect lets you perform side effects(listed below) in function components. **By default, it runs both after the first render and after every update**.
 It is similar to componentDidMount and componentDidUpdate.

 ```
 React updates DOM => React calls useEffect